peterussell/peterussell.github.io_old/_posts/2015-09-14-Life-Before-30-Technology.md

   ![New Frameworks](/assets/images/2015-09-14/new-framework.jpg)

 I'm impressed by people that stick their heads down and get on with it, and my focus will be attemping to emulate that while learning to mitigate distractions which almost always a short term waste of time.
-Bigger picture, long term thinking, and all that good stuff.
+Bigger picture, long term thinking.
+All that good stuff.

 ### Project 1: Image Workstation (IWS)